Restaurants

 45 Mollison Street, West End

 Bit of an ancient Greece fan?
 Or perhaps just a fan of the Greek gods (how could you not be)?
 Then the Zeus Banquet is right up your alley.
-With a variety of meats, cheeses and breads on offer, including their famous mixed souvla and lemon potatoes, this one is sure to delight all of us mere mortals on a budget.
+With a variety of meats, cheeses and breads on offer, including their famous lemon potatoes, this one is sure to delight all of us mere mortals on a budget.
 For only $55pp you can dine with the gods every day of the week at Yamas Restaurant until 6.30pm.

 The Green